google/gtest-parallel/README.md

 used by that single test. `tmpfile()` and similar library functions are often your friends here.

+### Flakiness Summaries

+Especially for disabled tests, you might wonder how stable a test seems before trying to reenable it. `gtest-parallel` provides a `--print_test_summary` flag that can be used to generate passed/failed statistics per test.

+For example, to try all disabled tests and see how stable they are:

+    $ ./gtest-parallel path/to/binary... -r1000 --gtest_filter=*.DISABLED_* --gtest_also_run_disabled_tests --print_test_summary

+Which will generate something like this at the end of the run:

+    SUMMARY:
+      path/to/binary...
+Foo.DISABLED_Bar passed 0 / 1000 times.
+      path/to/binary...
+FooBar.DISABLED_Baz passed 30 / 1000 times.
+      path/to/binary...
+Foo.DISABLED_Baz passed 1000 / 1000 times.

 ## Running Tests Within Test Cases Sequentially

 Sometimes tests within a single test case use globally-shared resources